-Wake Transit BRT Expansion Major Investment Study (\$400,000 total; \$150,000 in FY 21, \$250,000 in FY 22)
+Wake Transit BRT Expansion Major Investment Study (\$430,000 total; \$36,939 in FY 21, \$343,061 in FY 22, and \$50,000 in FY23)

 The study will identify and evaluate potential BRT/express bus alignment, station area, runningway, signal priority, and operating plan alternatives for BRT extensions from downtown Cary to RTP and from Garner to Clayton.
 The study will identify and evaluate both short- and long-term solutions for the corridors and will generate operating and capital cost estimates for the alternatives evaluated.
-There will be additional partner funding contributed toward this study from Research Triangle Foundation and Regional Transportation Alliance during FY 21 and FY 22.
-This effort may also have financial contribution from the Town of Clayton in FY 22.
-The total anticipated budget for this study at the time is \$430,000 during FY 21 and FY 22.
+This effort will have continued financial contributions from Wake Transit (\$35,000), the Research Triangle Foundation (\$10,000) and Regional Transportation Alliance (\$5,000) in FY 23.